andrewscwei/react-static-starter-kit/README.md

 When creating a new repository using `react-static-starter-kit` as a template, follow the steps below to remove the original branding:

 1. In `/package.json`, edit the fields: `name`, `version`, `description`, `private` and `license`
-2. Remove `LICENSE` file
+2. Remove `/LICENSE` file
-3. Edit the `README.md` file to suit your repository
+3. Edit `/README.md` to suit your project
+4. In `/src/app.conf.ts`, edit `meta.title` and `locales` fields
+  1. Edit translation files in `/config/locales/` to reflect locale changes
-4. In `/resources/`, edit the app icon and favicon regenerate the sources
+5. In `/resources/`, edit the app icon and favicon regenerate the sources
   1. In `/src/static/`, replace the app icon and favicon sources
   2. Update `/src/static/manifest.json`